 As Florida and Arizona began warming up for spring training, the owners—having declared an impasse and unilaterally imposing their own conditions, salary cap and all—were determined to get the 1995 season in with or without the striking players.
 So they called in the replacements—or, as defined by unionspeak, the scabs.

-Made up of minor leaguers, amateurs and aging former big leaguersAmong those attempting a comeback amid the younger replacements were Oil Can Boyd, Guillermo Hernandez and 48-year-old Pedro Borbon., the replacements received $628 a day and generated reaction from curiosity to scorn from the very few who showed up to spring training games.
+Made up of minor leaguers, amateurs and aging former big leaguers, the replacements received $628 a day and generated reaction from curiosity to scorn from the very few who showed up to spring training games.
 The landscape of an upcoming replacement regular season was peppered with landmines.
 Baltimore owner Peter Angelos refused to use replacements, insisting that no game involving his Orioles would go on without a striking Cal Ripken Jr.—closing in on Lou Gehrig’s mark for consecutive games played.
 Sparky Anderson, a player’s manager, refused to lead Detroit replacement players and was obliged with a leave of absence by Tigers management.
 And Dunedin, Florida readied to be the regular season home of the imitation Toronto Blue Jays, as Ontario law forbid strikebreakers from being used within its borders.
 The Jays’ replacement ballpark, with 45,000 less seats than Skydome, was not considered a threat to sell out.

-With prospects for a 1995 season with the “real” players looking bleak, no progress being made at the bargaining table and the two sides sniping at each other as intensely as ever, the madness made of male baseball millionaires and multi-millionaires over eight months would finally be brought to its knees…by a woman.
+With prospects for a 1995 season using “real” players looking bleak and no progress being made at the bargaining table as the two sides sniped at each other as intensely as ever, the madness made of male baseball millionaires and multi-millionaires over eight months would finally be brought to its knees…by a woman.